 \subsection{DIC to unravel the crack path morphology}

 For DIC purposes, we pattern the specimen surface with Dupli-Color white and black spray paint.
-The high-resolution LIMESS camera position is adjusted to monitor a ROI that includes the notch root and the free edge of the specimen on the left side for mesh backtracking (see \Cref{appendix:backtrack}).
-The images acquired during testing are processed using the finite-element-based DIC code Correli~3.0~\cite{correli} using a triangular mesh whose elements correspond exactly to the cells of the lattice specimen (see Fig.~\ref{fig:4}c).
+The high-resolution LIMESS camera position is adjusted to monitor a ROI that includes the notch root and the opposite free edge of the specimen for mesh backtracking purposes.
+The images acquired during the tests are processed using the finite-element-based DIC code Correli~3.0~\cite{correli} using a triangular mesh whose elements correspond exactly to the cells of the lattice specimen (see Fig.~\ref{fig:4}c).
 DIC exploits the contrast between the patterned specimen and the dark background, and minimizes the gray-level residual fields

 where $f$ and $g$ are the reference and deformed images, respectively~\cite{Hild_2021}, and $\textbf{U}$ is the in-plane displacement field (Fig.~\ref{fig:4}d), which is measured through this approach.
-It is worth noting that the mesh is backtracked, as detailed in \Cref{appendix:backtrack}, to ensure that the elements deform during loading and the node positions remain aligned with the lattice joints (see gray lines representing the elements in Fig.~\ref{fig:4}d).
+It is worth noting that the mesh is backtracked to ensure that the elements deform during loading and the node positions remain aligned with the lattice joints (see gray lines representing the elements in Fig.~\ref{fig:4}d).
 The backtracking procedure involves the generation of a mask, representing the nominal configuration, from the lattice STL file.
 This mask is then cropped to match the ROI.
 An initial correlation is performed between the image of the unloaded specimen and the mask to determine the nodal displacements.
 To backtrack the DIC mesh, the inverse of these nodal displacements is applied, effectively mapping the mesh from the nominal configuration to the reference configuration, which represents the undeformed state of the specimen.

-To determine the crack path and tip, the displacement field obtained from DIC are post-processed.
-We compute the maximum principal strain ($\varepsilon_1$) in each element, which reveals localized regions of higher strains along the crack path at the end of the test (see Fig.~\ref{fig:4}e).
-To identify broken lattice cells and locate the crack tip, we apply a strain threshold of $\varepsilon_\mathrm{th} = 0.27$ which effectively distinguishes broken from intact cells.
-A qualitative comparison of the original image at the end of the test (Fig.~\ref{fig:4}a), the post-mortem analysis (Fig.~\ref{fig:4}b), and the DIC-based detection (Fig.~\ref{fig:4}f) across all specimens shows good agreement, thereby indicating that the DIC-based approach reliably and with minimum effort captures the crack path morphology and tip location.
+To determine the crack path and tip, the displacement fields obtained from DIC analyses are post-processed.
+We compute the maximum principal strain ($\varepsilon_1$) in each element, which reveals localized regions of higher levels along the crack path at the end of the test (see Fig.~\ref{fig:4}e).
+To identify broken lattice cells and locate the crack tip, we select a strain threshold of $\varepsilon_\mathrm{th} = 0.27$, which effectively distinguishes broken from intact cells.
+A qualitative comparison of the original image at the end of the test (Fig.~\ref{fig:4}a), the post-mortem analysis (Fig.~\ref{fig:4}b), and the DIC-based detection (Fig.~\ref{fig:4}f) across all specimens shows good agreement, thereby indicating that the DIC-based approach captures the crack path morphology and tip location reliably and with minimum effort.